 Welcome to the School of Management, where all our academic programs aim to educate students on how to harness information and knowledge on prevalent trends that impact business sustainability and growth in the 21st century.
-Our programs, accredited by AACSB and STEM certified, specifically focus on:
+Our programs, accredited by AACSB, specifically focus on:

 - Globalization and the resulting increase in market diversity

 - Opportunity for innovation that derives from these expanded opportunities

 - The power of technology's transformational effect on business within this environment